Choose Your Runoff Ballot

 Choosing Your Ballot — Georgia Matters

-If you consider yourself an independent — or just aren't sure how party primaries work — this page is for you.
-Georgia makes it simple: you don't register with a party, and you don't have to commit to one.
-You just show up and pick a ballot.
+If you consider yourself an independent — or just are not sure how party primaries work — this page is for you.
+Georgia makes it simple: you do not register with a party, and you do not have to commit to one.
+What ballot you receive in the runoff depends on whether you voted in the May 19 primary.

 The Short Answer